 Castaneda also said that memories were stored in positions of the assemblage point.
 Research shows that long-term memories are stored in a kind of a “global fashion” pulling from different locations all over the brain.
 Removing ANY part of the brain can have deleterious effects on long-term memory.
 It is even possible to remove certain segments of memory, while leaving other segments intact.
 There are strange cases of people who have lost functionality to the temporal lobes of their brain who can remember things from their childhood, but cannot remember things that happened five days ago.
 They have consciousness of a few brief minutes in the ever-changing present, and then . . . a gap going clear back to childhood.
 Totally bizarre.

-The way he decribed the assemblage point, it is the primary point of contact between that which surrounds us and that which we are.
+The way he described the assemblage point, it is the primary point of contact between that which surrounds us and that which we are.
 What that would mean, if it were true, is that the assemblage point is not only the generator of our experiences, but is ALSO the actual INTERFACE between us and the universe at large.
 Move this hypothetical assemblage point to a different location and different INPUT is being received from the universe at large.
 Move it back to the normal spot, and the normal INPUT is being received.
 The key is that the assemblage point is also the interface which somehow regulates the INPUT of information from the emanations as well as that which assembles our actual experiences.
 Now one need only reflect that ALL of the debate about the nature of consciousness in scientific and philosophical circles centers around the nature of experience, how it is assembled and maintained — NOT around the PROCESS of the INPUT from which we somehow arrive at this conscious experience.
 That is exactly what HAS been tracked, in extraordinary detail, all the various paths of sensory INPUT.
 They can get very specific and can block sensory input of various kinds, smell, hearing, sight, touch, etc., and that why there is no argument over WHERE we get our sensory INPUT.
 There is absolutely no need for an assemblage point here.
 It is as useless and as unnecessary as a pink unicorn with a crystal transmitter.

 If Castaneda had said that the assemblage point “the center of our being” and that it was somehow the final destination of all our sensory input, he would be safe from attack from neuroscientists who can fiddle to no end with the INPUT of our senses.
 But he put it as the point of outermost contact with what surrounds us, thereby making it the primary device of perceptual “input” from the universe at large as well as the primary point of assemblage.
 And THAT is why it does not stack up.